DFGANDP/DFGANDP/README.md

 - 🌱 I’m currently learning to **deploy new, big projects to world**

-- 👨‍💻 All of my projects are available at [https://github.com/DFGANDP?tab=repositories](https://github.com/DFGANDP?tab=repositories)
+- 👨‍💻 All of my open-source projects are available at [https://github.com/DFGANDP?tab=repositories](https://github.com/DFGANDP?tab=repositories)

 - 📫 How to reach me **wojtek.wal99@gmail.com**